List of research universities in the United States: History

 The Carnegie Foundation reported that 59 institutions met these criteria in 1994.

 In their interim 2000 edition of the classification, the Carnegie Foundation renamed the category to Doctoral/research universities-extensive in order to avoid the inference that the categories signify quality differences."
 The foundation replaced their single classification system with a multiple classification system in their 2005 comprehensive overhaul of the classification framework so that the term "Research I university" was no longer valid, though many universities continued to use it.

 In 2015, the Carnegie Classification System reinstated the "Research I university" designations along with "Research II" and "Research III."
-The current system, introduced in 2018, includes the following three categories for doctoral universities:
+The system in use from 2018, included the following three categories for doctoral universities: